edsu/inkdroid.org/_posts/2020-09-02-disinformation-metadata.md

 }
 ```

-I still didn't see it, but maybe I missed it?
-I did see that according to the
+I still didn't see it, but maybe I wasn't squinting right?
+I did see that
-data that Donald Trump is in the class of *Person* who are "Named people in the
+according to the data that Donald Trump is in the class of *Person* who are
-world like Nelson Mandela".
+"Named people in the world like Nelson Mandela".
 I mean yes, but no.

 When using the [v2 API] you need to indicate in the request what *fields* you
 would like to have in the response.
 There are set of names for the types of